 On July 17 at 8:00pm is Be Natural: The Untold Story of Alice Guy-Blache (Pamela Green, 2018) for the "French Cinematheque" series.
 A short film The Thief (1914) will precede the documentary.

 On July 24 at 8:00pm is Redemption (Joseph Madmony and Boaz Yehonatan Yacov, 2018), part of the "Reel Israel" series.

 On July 31 at 8:00pm is Warsaw 44 (Jan Komasa, 2014) for the "cinePolska" series.

 Library of Congress

-The Mary Pickford Theater at the Library of Congress starts a new series of films showcasing the Library's collection and including newly preserved films.
-On February 2 at 7:00pm is Shaft (Gordon Parks, 1971) and on February 16 at 7:00pm is The Mark of Zorro (Rouben Mamoulian, 1940).
+The Mary Pickford Theater at the Library of Congress continues its series of films showcasing the Library's collection and including newly preserved films.
+On July 18 at 7:00pm is The Jokers (Michael Winner, 1967), a comedy set in swinging London starring Oliver Reed and Michael Crawford.